-- Stranger Things season 3 release date: Summer 2019
+- Stranger Things season 3 release date: July 4, 2019

 - Stranger Things season 3 cast: David Harbour, Winona Ryder, Millie Bobby Brown, Finn Wolfhard, Caleb McLaughlin, Gaten Matarazzo, Sadie Sink, Dacre Montgomery, Maya Thurman Hawke

 - Stranger Things season 3 episodes: 8

 Rather fittingly considering its summer release date, during an interview with The Hollywood Reporter, Noah Schnapp revealed that our next outing to Hawkins won’t be in the dead of winter like in Stranger Things season 2, but is instead taking place in summer.
 The heat is due to affect the storyline as well, as Schnapp says the warmth means “you kind of get to see a different version of everyone”.
 Whether that means we’ll see Hopper in a Hawaiian-print shirt or Eleven sporting some awesome Ray-Bans I’m not sure, but considering the Upside Down seems to perfectly complement the dark, cold winters, dipping into it in the middle of bright summer days could be a tricky contrast to pull off.

 We're still waiting for the Stranger Things season 3 trailer

 Ahoy!
 Something is coming... to Hawkins, Indiana! pic.twitter.com/BI4wFRVzvBJuly 16, 2018

+Judging from what the Duffer Brothers have said so far about Stranger Things season 3 plot, it’s going to be a doozy.
 Unsurprisingly, the Mind Flayer isn’t done with Hawkins yet.
 Shawn Levy told Variety that it is “still lurking up there out there in the Upside Down”, and continues to be “determined to find a way to achieve his goals”.
-As it seems to have considerable influence over the Upside Down, prepare for some new monsters to make an appearance as Levy revealed that “the [demi] dogs didn’t get it done in season two, so he’s going to have some new strategies”.
+As it seems to have considerable influence over the Upside Down, prepare for some new monsters to make an appearance as Levy revealed that “the [demo] dogs didn’t get it done in season 2, so he’s going to have some new strategies”.
 I dread to think what new horrors the Mind Flayer will dream up.

 Something that’s certainly going to be happening to the majority of the characters is something everyone on this planet is due to go through at some point: puberty.
 Speaking to Entertainment Weekly, Matt Duffer said that “we have to deal with it because our real-life actors are going through it… I think that’s exciting because it forces the show to evolve and become something different every year.
 It’s going to test their friendships.
 Obviously, like Lucas and Max are together, but really, when you’re that age, how long do relationships last?
 They usually last about two weeks if you’re lucky.
 I think that’s going to be fun to explore”.
 Uh oh.
 Now I’m sad because it sounds like Max and Lucas’ relationship isn’t going to last a particularly long time.

 Other relationships are going to be going through some tough patches too, as David Harbour talked to Insider about the significance of Hopper giving his blue bracelet (his core memento of his dead daughter Sarah) to Eleven.
-“I don't want to to get too into that because that's something we may talk about sometime in season three… It's something we'll delve more into in terms of Jim's daughter and him confronting this Eleven relationship and what that means... there's more to be revealed there”.
+“I don't want to get too into that because that's something we may talk about sometime in season 3… It's something we'll delve more into in terms of Jim's daughter and him confronting this Eleven relationship and what that means... there's more to be revealed there”.